 • Only taking pictures and amateur videos (without flash and tripod) for personal use is permitted.
 Professional photography and filming require the permission of the Director of the Museum

-Foreign languages at the exhibitions
+Languages at the exhibitions

-• Captions in Polish
+• Captions in Polish and English

 Additional information